TulevaEE/onboarding-client/README.md

 Updating the inline widget is manual, so the bundles need to be created locally, uploaded to the Zone FTP server, and the URLs in [`wordpress-theme`](https://github.com/TulevaEE/wordpress-theme) updated.

-The onboarding client itself is deployed to Heroku on `master` push (through [CircleCI](https://circleci.com/gh/TulevaEE/onboarding-client)).
-The server then builds the static files using Webpack and starts a content server (`server.js`) serving those files and proxying the API.
+The onboarding client itself is deployed to AWS on `master` push (through [CircleCI](https://circleci.com/gh/TulevaEE/onboarding-client)).